 Senate Bill 108 aims to enhance the safety and well-being of minors experiencing behavioral or developmental health challenges by establishing a framework for creating and sharing safety plans.
 The bill mandates the Department of Health Services (DHS) to develop a statewide portal for sharing these safety plans among designated safety plan partners, which may include various entities such as healthcare providers, schools, and law enforcement agencies.
 A safety plan is defined as a written document that outlines specific strategies and information to assist a minor in crisis, including their contact details, de-escalation strategies, and preferences for emergency responders.
 The bill also requires DHS to create a standard safety plan template and specifies that these plans will expire one year after being signed.

-Additionally, the bill stipulates that a minor's safety plan can only be shared with safety plan partners if the minor has signed a release of information, which ensures that the plan is used solely for the minor's safety and can be revoked at any time, except during a crisis.
-The release must identify all current safety plan partners and acknowledge that new partners may join the network.
-The bill emphasizes the importance of confidentiality, allowing safety plan partners to access the plans only for specific purposes related to the minor's safety and well-being.
-Overall, Senate Bill 108 seeks to create a structured and secure method for supporting minors in crisis through collaborative efforts among various stakeholders.
+Additionally, the bill stipulates that a minor's safety plan can only be shared with safety plan partners if the minor has signed a release of information, which ensures that the plan is used solely for the minor's safety and well-being.
+The release must identify all current safety plan partners and allow for the inclusion of additional partners in the network.
+The bill emphasizes the importance of confidentiality, allowing access to the safety plan only for specific purposes, such as during a crisis or at the minor's request.
+Furthermore, the bill authorizes the formation of safety plan networks and outlines the responsibilities and expectations for partners within these networks.